Log in to our community to ask questions, rate articles, comment and more.

 Stolen identities – and health insurance scams – happen.
-Luckily, all Blue Cross and Blue Shield of Oklahoma (BCBSOK) members can keep their protected health information (PHI) in the right hands.
+Luckily, you can keep your protected health information (PHI) in the right hands.

 Taking Charge of Your Health

-Your PHI is safe so long as it’s shared with those you trust.
+Your PHI is safe when it’s only shared with people you trust.

-If you’re not sure what is – and isn’t – PHI, asking these questions may help you decide:
+If you’re not sure what is and isn’t PHI, ask:

-Using a Standard authorization form lets you manage who can get information about your health conditions and claims.
-For example, you might allow BCBSOK to talk with your daughter if she’s helping manage your care.
-Just keep in mind using the form is completely your choice.
+Using a standard authorization form lets you choose who has access to information about your health conditions and claims.
+For example, you might allow Blue Cross and Blue Shield to talk with your daughter if she’s helping manage your care.
+Just keep in mind using the form is your choice.
 You don’t have to use one if you don’t want anyone to have access to your information.
-BCBS won’t release your PHI to another person/third party unless you give us permission to do so.
+We won’t release your PHI to anyone unless you give us permission to do so.

-As a reminder, EOB forms are available on the Blue Access for MembersSM (BAM) account for the policy holder.
-If you’re covering dependents on your health plan, you don’t need a Standard authorization form (SAF) to receive – and view – their EOB information in BAM’s Claim Center.
-Since only the policy holder can view EOB, dependents can’t see their EOB or those of anyone else on the plan through their account.
-The policy holder can share EOB with their dependents by printing the EOB from BAM or emailing the EOB to their dependent.
-If you’d like for a dependent to be able to request a paper copy of an EOB for someone else on the plan other than themselves, you’ll need to submit an SAF.
+As a reminder, explanation of benefits (EOB) forms are available on Blue Access for MembersSM (BAMSM).
+If you cover dependents on your health plan, you don’t need a standard authorization form (SAF) to receive or view their EOB information in BAM’s Claim Center.
+Only the policy holder can view EOB.
+This means dependents can’t see their EOB or those of anyone else on the plan through their account.
+The policy holder can share an EOB with their dependents by printing the EOB from BAM or emailing the EOB to them.
+If you’d like your dependent to be able to request a paper copy of an EOB for someone else on the plan, you’ll need to submit an SAF.

 Could not find an answer to your question.
 Ask us your question here